Trevor Carrick: Playing career

+On July 1, 2023, Carrick returned to the Anaheim Ducks organization as a free agent from the Lightning, securing a one-year, two-way contract through the 2023–24 season.
+He was assigned to San Diego to start the season and remained with the club for the duration of the campaign, leading the club on the blueline in scoring with 9 goals and 44 points through 72 regular season games.

+As a free agent from the Ducks, Carrick returned to the Charlotte Checkers of the AHL, signing a two-year contract on July 2, 2024.
+In the 2024–25 season with the Checkers, he reached the 50-point mark for the first time in his career, and in recognition of his performance was named to the Second All-Star team for the first time.

 Personal life

 Carrick is the son to John F. and Jane Carrick.
 John played junior C hockey with the Stouffville 70s.
-He is the third of four brothers who are all ice hockey players: brothers Jake (born 1990), Sam (born 1992) and Josh Carrick (born 1995), have all played major junior ice hockey in the Ontario Hockey League.
-Sam is also currently playing within the Anaheim Ducks organization, who acquired him from the Chicago Blackhawks organization in March 2017.
-Carrick is also a cousin to Bobby Hughes, who most recently played for the Brampton Beast of the ECHL in 2014-15.
+He is the third of four brothers who are all ice hockey players: brothers Jake (born 1990), Sam (born 1992) and Josh Carrick (born 1995), have all played major junior ice hockey in the OHL.
+Sam is also currently playing within the Edmonton Oilers organization, who acquired him from the Anaheim Ducks organization in March 2024.
+Carrick is also a cousin to Bobby Hughes, who most recently played for the Brampton Beast of the ECHL in 2014–15.